CLAL Special Features

 that there is deep and meaningful debate within AIPAC ranks that extends from right to

 left, whatever decisions are eventually reached.
+Reading

 the Israeli newspapers almost every day, I am both astounded and impressed by the